 LEPMI - Rubrique Présentation 2022

-Mlle Juliette Charbonnel Defence
+Mlle Juliette Charbonnel Defense

 Juliette Charbonnel will presence her thesis "Role of the different materials involved in the mechanisms of thermal runaway".